COVID-19 Programs and Services Updates

-In compliance with the Shelter in Place announcement, the East Bay SPCA is taking the following safety precautions to protect and support our community, shelter animals, staff and volunteers.
+The East Bay SPCA is taking safety precautions to protect and support our community, shelter animals, staff and volunteers.
 Please direct any questions to email@example.com.

-The following programs and services have been cancelled:
+The following programs and services have been temporarily closed:

 - Dog Boarding in Dublin